BOJ head warns on bubbles while board mulls bolder easing

 Shirakawa defended the BOJ's decision not to set a binding deadline for achieving 2 percent inflation, arguing that it was going with the global norm of adopting a flexible inflation target that does not commit to a set timeframe.

-"It's important to guide policy flexibly, scrutinizing not just the economic and price outlook but various risks including financial imbalances," Shirakawa said.
+"It's important to guide policy flexibly, scrutinising not just the economic and price outlook but various risks including financial imbalances," Shirakawa said.

 "Long-term interest rates will spike and erode the effect of monetary easing ... if people perceive the BOJ as having shifted to a policy of recklessly buying government bonds, focusing narrow-mindedly on achieving 2 percent inflation."